awiencek/Spring25EC530/Peer to Peer/readMe.txt

 Phase 4:  Security & Enhancements
   to do

+Add unit tests for each step:
+(list here)

 Note to self: make a larger readme on the main page of this repo for each smaller project